 KITTY: Why were you even here?
 It’s not like you to make social calls.

 SAM: Do you—

-KITTY: [muttering] Jumped up little know it all bastards. [out loud] What?
+KITTY: [MUTTERING] Jumped up little know it all bastards.
+[ALOUD] What?
 Is there something on my face?

 SAM: No, I. People heard me?
 But I was all the way down here.